-LTE measurement with dedicated equipment
+Figure 5: LTE measurement with dedicated equipment

-Most decoding equipment displays the power per resource element.
-In Figure 5, the power of one resource element in the PBCH is circled in red (-64.95 dBm).
+Most decoding equipment displays the power per resource element for each transmitting antennas or, which is the same, for each MIMO streams.
+In Figure 6, the power of one resource element in the PBCH for one antenna is circled in red (-64.95 dBm) and measured antenna is circled in green.
 Extrapolation to a full traffic situation can be done with the following formula: